GibberishDev/whucklemods/tf2_scout/README.md

 Put RH into `BepInEx/plugins` folder.
 3. __Scout TF2__
 Put contents of zip into `BepInEx/plugins` folder.
-> [!IMPORTANT]
-> Current version of RH doesnt support loading voice cosmetics. this is a confirmed bug and will be fixed soon.

 If everything done correctly when in-game you will see several packs inside cosmetics menu